tryton-vanmeer/tower-of-babel/README.md

 ## Examples

-Refer to [DESIGN](DESIGN.md) for a list of examples this project implements and the description of how they should be implemented.
+Refer to the `_design` directory for a list of examples this project implements and the description of how they should be implemented.